One unit of credit equals four semester hours.

 GEO 309 Introduction to Spatial Analysis

 The first portion of the spatial analysis sequence of GEO 309 and GEO 400, this intermediate/advanced GIS course emphasizes real-world applications.
 Topics include: cartographic communication skills, working with projections, integrating disparate data sources, geometrical operations on discrete and continuous data, techniques for proximity and overlay analysis and basic spatial statistical analysis methods.
 Students will complete a portfolio of exercises demonstrating broad GIS technical skills.
-Prerequisite: GEO 207 or consent of instructor.
+Prerequisites: GEO 207 or consent of instructor.
 Fall Term.

 GEO 311 Regional Study of Europe

 A geographic analysis of Europe, excluding the former Soviet Union.
 The analysis includes the physical and cultural characteristics of Europe.
-Emphasis is placed on the development of cultural spatial patterns, especially the language, religious, political, urban and economic patterns.
+Emphasis is placed on the development of cultural spatial patterns, especially language, religious, political, urban and economic patterns.
 Fall Term, even-numbered years.

 GEO 315 Regional Study of United States and Canada

 A systematic/regional analysis of the United States and Canada.
 Major emphasis on the relationship of the physical environment to the economic, political and social characteristics, patterns, problems and trends of the region.
 Spring Tem, even-numbered years.